 Her immediate objective in this NYC closet organizing project was to organize the clothing so that all the items that she is currently wearing are accessible and to have closet storage solutions that worked for her.
 One closet has 2 bars plus 2 shelves for storage while the second one has 4 shelves and space below the bottom shelf for shoe storage, luggage and a set of plastic drawers.

-We started this project by identifying how each closet would be used and decided that all work related clothing (with minor exceptions) would be assigned to the closet with the double hanging rods and all casual/weekend clothing would be stored in the closet with shelves.
+The first of my home organizing tips for her to was to identify how each closet would be used and decided that all work related clothing (with minor exceptions) would be assigned to the closet with the double hanging rods and all casual/weekend clothing would be stored in the closet with shelves.

 As my client had already reviewed her work wardrobe, done some purging and re-organized the remaining items, no additional organizing solutions were needed.
 The only task that needed to be done in the work closet was to clear the shelves above the top rod of all extraneous items.
 Once this was done, we folded and stacked her pants according to season and then placed them on the lower shelf.